Daybook Data Processing Addendum (DPA)

 8.3.
 Right to object.
 Customer may object on reasonable grounds related to data protection to the engagement of a new Sub-operator by giving written notice to Daybook within the notice period in clause 8.2.
 If Customer’s objection cannot be resolved on commercially reasonable terms, Customer may terminate the Agreement under clause 10 of the Terms of Service, provided that fees for the unused portion of any prepaid period will be refunded on a pro rata basis.

-• 8.4.1. contract with each Sub-operator on terms that impose substantively equivalent data protection obligations to those in this DPA (in particular regarding instructions, confidentiality, security, sub-processing, and assistance);
+- 8.4.1. contract with each Sub-processor / Sub-operator on terms that impose substantively equivalent data protection obligations to those in this DPA (in particular regarding instructions, confidentiality, security, sub-processing, international transfers, and assistance);

-• 8.4.2. remain liable to Customer for the performance of each Sub-operator’s obligations relating to Customer Data, subject to clause 10 of the Terms of Service.
+- 8.4.2. remain fully liable to Customer for the performance of each Sub-processor’s obligations relating to Customer Data, subject to clause 10 of the Terms of Service.

 9. Audits and information rights